Create a Website Account - Manage notification subscriptions, save form progress and more.

 Parcel Segregation: A parcel segregation is defined as any change in tax parcel configuration from what was previously described and/or mapped on the tax roll.
 The assessor may administratively segregate parcels for tax roll and program requirements, or a property owner may request a parcel segregation through the following steps:

 Parcel Consolidation: Property consolidation is when two or more parcels are PERMANENTLY combined for taxation purposes.
 This is usually requested to help reduce the amount of taxes on properties.
-As stated above this procedure is PERMANENT and if you wish to sell a portion of the property in the future, it may need to be surveyed.
+As stated above this procedure is PERMANENT and if you wish to sell a portion of the property in the future, it must be surveyed.
 This would be accomplished at the owner's expense and possibly subject to short plat or subdivision rules.
 If you consolidate property, be aware that this could affect current and/or future liens on the property, as it will be a single parcel.
 A property owner may request a parcel consolidation through the following steps:

 Destroyed Property: Any real or personal property that has been placed upon the assessment roll as of January 1 of the assessment year in which the property was destroyed, in whole or in part, or is in an area that has been declared a disaster area by the governor or the county legislative authority and has been reduce in value by more that 20 percent may be eligible.
 Examples of property destruction can include fire, flood, or wind damage, and owner removal of structures.

-If you have property that has been destroyed and wish to have a reduction of assessment, fill out the Taxpayer's Claim for Reduction of Assessment - Destroyed Real or Personal Property Form and return to the assessor's office.
+If you have property that has been destroyed and wish to have a reduction of assessment, fill out the Taxpayer's Claim for Reduction of Assessment - Destroyed Real or Personal Property Form and return to the Assessor's Office.